 3.1 Current distribution of rainfed rice in relation to climate

 Overall, the CEMs were very good at modelling the occurrence of rainfed rice in relation to the four selected climate variables (ensemble AUC = 0.92).
-Rainfed rice was predicted to occur in 2435 and be absent from 5539 (Fig 2a; based on the CEM threshold probability of 0.17 to convert probability values into modelled presences and absences).
+Rainfed rice was predicted to occur in 2435 cells and be absent from 5539 cells (Fig 2a; based on the CEM threshold probability of 0.17 to convert probability values into modelled presences and absences).
 Our model sensitivity was 91% (i.e. 91% of modelled presences were in agreement with observed presences) and our model specificity was 79% (79% of absences were modelled correctly).
-CEMs tended to predict rainfed rice in more than observed presences (Fig 2a) in India, implying that rainfed rice cultivation is also restricted by non-climatic factors not included in CEMs.
-For example, when we overlaid modelled presences from CEMs (n = 2435) on the landcover map (Figure 1c), we found that about a third of modelled presences were in locations with low availability of cropland.
+CEMs tended to predict rainfed rice in more cells than those where there were observed presences (Fig 2a) in India, implying that rainfed rice cultivation is also restricted by non-climatic factors not included in CEMs.
+For example, when we overlaid modelled presences from CEMs (n = 2435 cells) on the landcover map (Figure 1c), we found that about a third of modelled presences were in locations with low availability of cropland.
+Thus our subsequent focus on examining future changes in climate suitability only in those cells where rainfed rice is present in high extent (‘presence’ cells in Fig 1) means that we avoided studying locations where there was little available cropland.

 The BRTs were also very good at predicting the observed extent of rainfed rice (Pearson’s r = 0.87 between observed and modelled extent; Fig S3, Appendix A).
-The extent of rainfed rice was predicted to be high in 2408 and low in 5566 (AUC = 0.89, sensitivity = 84%, specificity = 79%, based on a threshold extent of 1517.93 ha; Fig 2b).
-Comparing CEM and BRT outputs showed that 73% (5819/7974) of were in agreement (Fig 2c), such that 55% of CEM rainfed rice presences were predicted by BRTs to have high extent of rice, and 80% of CEM absences were predicted to have low extent.
+The extent of rainfed rice was predicted to be high in 2408 cells and low in 5566 cells (AUC = 0.89, sensitivity = 84%, specificity = 79%, based on a threshold extent of 1517.93 ha; Fig 2b).
+Comparing CEM and BRT outputs showed that 73% (5819/7974) of cells were in agreement (Fig 2c), such that 55% of CEM rainfed rice presences were predicted by BRTs to have high extent of rice, and 80% of CEM absences were predicted to have low extent.